 - Manga High tasks due each Friday https://app.mangahigh.com/home School ID: 413583.
 It is very important that the children have pencil and paper next to them as they complete these challenges as working out will often be required.
 Parents - please feel free to help your child with this homework.
 Even just reading the questions with them and slowing them down, encouraging working etc. makes a huge impact.

-- Homework grid with a range of activities to choose from (connected to out Topic work) is at the foot of this page and is due for the start of the second last week of term.
+- Homework grid with a range of activities to choose from (connected to out Topic work) will be issued as soon as we begin our new topic - we will spend the first part of this term finishing off our learning about the Mayans.

 Note to parents regarding spellings